 Chris’s additional studies include training at the prestigious Zhejiang Chinese Medical University in Hangzhou, China and at Liaoning Chinese Medical University in Shenyang, China, and the Academy of Classical Oriental Sciences in Nelson, British Columbia.
 His experience includes internships in Fertility, Sports Injuries and masterwork in Tuina, Shiatsu, and Five Element acupuncture.
 He maintains Acupuncture licenses in both Oregon and California and holds multiple certifications from the National Commission for the Certification of Acupuncture and Oriental Medicine, the American Academy of Physical Oriental Medicine and the International Institute of Medical Qigong.
 In addition, Chris holds a degree in Biomedical Science from Colorado State University and has worked both as an EMT and a Wilderness First Responder.

-Kim is a Mindful Self-Compassion Teacher and Life Coach with over 10 years experience of leadership development and group facilitation in the education and non-profit sectors.
+Kim is a Mindful Self-Compassion Teacher and Life Coach with over 10 years experience of leadership development and group facilitation.

 In 2015, Kim discovered the gift of Mindful Self-Compassion (MSC), an empirically-based program founded by researcher, Kristin Neff, and clinical psychologist, Christopher Germer.
 Already an experienced meditation practitioner, Kim began to weave these tools into her existing practice, building much needed inner resources at a particularly challenging time in her life.
 Realizing how effective these practices were at reducing stress and enhancing well being, in 2016, Kim trained as an MSC Teacher and now teaches the 8-week MSC program in Portland and online.
-She also works as the Teacher Relations Manager at the Center for Mindful Self-Compassion, a non-profit organization dedicated to disseminating these practices around the world.
+She is also a Consultant at the Center for Mindful Self-Compassion and a Strategic Energy Management Coach at Energy 350.